Fire and Blood (Game of Thrones)

-"Fire and Blood" is the tenth and final episode of the first season of the HBO medieval fantasy television series Game of Thrones.
+"Fire and Blood" is the tenth and final episode of the first season of HBO's medieval fantasy television series Game of Thrones.
 First aired on June 19, 2011, it was written by series creators and executive producers David Benioff and D. B. Weiss, and directed by Alan Taylor.

 The title of the episode is the motto of House Targaryen, and alludes to the aftermath of the previous episode's climactic events.
 The episode's action revolves around the Starks' reactions to Ned Stark's execution: Sansa is taken hostage, Arya flees in disguise, Robb and Catelyn lead an army against the Lannisters, and Jon Snow struggles with his divided loyalty.
 Across the narrow sea, Daenerys Targaryen must deal with the blood magic that has robbed her of her husband, her son, and her army.

 The episode was well received by critics, who singled out the closing scene as a particularly strong way to end the first season.
 In the United States, the episode achieved a viewership of 3.04 million in its initial broadcast.
 This episode was nominated for the Primetime Emmy Award for Outstanding Special Visual Effects for a Series.